What are Deadlocks in Teradata?

 SELECT * FROM Deals;

-The semicolon at the end of each line creates two requests.
-If request two fails, Teradata will not roll back request one.
+Using a semicolon at the end of each line creates two independent requests.
+If request two is unsuccessful, request one will not be rolled back by Teradata.

 SELECT * FROM Customer